nitrictech/docs/docs/testing.md

 ### Writing the Tests

 We will put the integration test in a test directory, and name it `integration.test.ts`.
-For the test we want to create an agent using supertest.
-We'll point the agent at the url of our API.
+For the test, we want to create an agent using supertest.
+We'll point the agent at the URL of our API.

 ```ts
 // tests/integration.test.ts